ImanRaissi/ImanRaIssi/README.md

 ---
 **At present, my main interests are:**

-- 🌏 Climate Change
+- 🌏 Water and environmental system analysis
-- 🍃 Evapotranspiration
+- 🍃 Hydrology & Hydrometeorology
-- 📊 Water Accounting
+- 📊 Application of remote sensing and GIS for environmental monitoring

 ---